How to prevent and or treat a ski boot blister

-Over thirty five or so years I have had some truly horrible blisters from walking both in snow board boots and ski boots, I've bought the most expensive guaranteed blister proof socks on the market and spent a small fortune on Compeed's and still end up with nigh on holes in my feet from red raw and painful blisters.
+Over 35 or so years I have had some truly horrible blisters from walking both in snow board boots and ski boots, I've bought the most expensive guaranteed blister proof socks on the market and spent a small fortune on Compeeds and still end up with nigh on holes in my feet from red raw and painful blisters.

-In March 2017 I ended up in emergency in Briancon hospital with an infected foot, although it was not a blister infection but an infected ankle bursa the Doctors said another day without anti biotics that there was a high probability I could have lost my foot or worse due to sepsis blood infection taking hold.
+In March 2017, I ended up in emergency in Briancon hospital with an infected foot, although it was not a blister infection but an infected ankle bursa the doctors said with another day without antibiotics there was a high probability I could have lost my foot or worse due to sepsis blood infection taking hold.

-A simple blister untreated can quickly manifest itself into something like the image below in just a few days!
+A simple blister untreated can quickly manifest into a worse problem in just a few days!

 However there is a way to treat them if caught early before they burst.

-Obviously the most common way to get a blister from your boots is from walking in them for longer period of time and that ticks the box when ski touring be it with skis or a snowboard.
+Obviously the most common way to get a blister from your boots is from walking in them for long period of time and that ticks the box when ski touring be it with ski or snowboard boots.

-However I do suffer from soft feet as I use to get them when running and almost used to dread getting new running shoes and the subsequent blisters that would appear.
+However, I do suffer from soft feet as I used to get blisters when running and almost dreaded getting new running shoes because of the subsequent blisters that would appear.

-I Googled ways to prevent getting blisters, using Witch Hazel / Surgical White spirit to harden my feet and 1,000 mile socks as well as using silk liner socks and woollen walking socks, but they still came!
+I Googled ways to prevent getting blisters and used Witch Hazel / Surgical White spirit to harden my feet, bought 1,000 mile socks as well as silk liner socks and woollen walking socks, but they still came.

-Even before the ski season started I used to walk the dogs bare foot along the promenade as well as hike on the South Downs in my ski touring boots in an attempt to harden my feet or get a blister in advance of a ski trip so by the time I went skiing I'd have a good callous of hardened ski scar tissue which is still the best way to prevent blisters.
+Even before the ski season started I used to walk the dogs bare foot along the promenade on the South Coast where we live, as well as hike on the South Downs in my ski touring boots in an attempt to harden my feet or get a blister in advance of a ski trip so by the time I went skiing I'd have a good callous of hardened ski scar tissue, which is still the best way to prevent blisters.

-Over the last five years of spending Winter seasons out in the mountains I usually get blisters at the beginning of the season and all is then well ski touring from Jan to March in cooler temps, however when ski touring in classic Spring Touring conditions so as my feet sweated so the blister problem would resurface!
+Over the last five years of spending winter seasons out in the mountains I usually get blisters at the beginning of the season and all is then well ski touring from January to March in cooler temps.
+However, when ski touring in classic spring touring conditions when feet can sweat, so the blister problem would resurface.

-I had already knocked up four early season ski tours with just one tiny hot spot from the first tour and then the others tours I had no problems and I was feeling fairly confident that my feet were ok.
+I had already knocked up four early season ski tours with just one tiny hot spot from the first tour.
+After further ski tours, I had no problems and I was feeling fairly confident that my feet were OK.

-I then decided to go out for a training climb, just me and at a much faster pace than the previous tours, climbing the closed but groomed pistes in front of where we live which are quite steep in places.
+I then decided to go out for a training climb, on my own and at a much faster pace than the previous tours, climbing the closed but groomed pistes in front of where we live in Serre Chevalier in the winter, which are quite steep in places.

-Probably if you're reading this then you're too prone to blisters and will be carrying the likes of Compeed, but maybe not the all important piece of equipment, the Needle.
+Probably if you're reading this then you, too, are prone to blisters and will be carrying the likes of Compeed, but maybe not the all important piece of equipment, the needle.

-A burst blister can rapidly go from a very sore one Euro sized red raw skin to a far more serious open wound that could become infected.
+A burst blister can rapidly go from a very sore euro sized one with red raw skin to a far more serious open wound that could become infected.

 If on the hill then be sure to take your time, make sure your feet are bone dry and not at all sweaty, as once you've treated your feet you'll have to apply a Compeed or some type of dressing.